SCIENCE - FORM 2

 4. Interaction between living things and non-living things is important as it maintains

-(a) balance in a environment ( the number and types of living thing within the
+(a) balance in a environment ( the number and types of living thing within the environment remain

 the same ).